cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

     - {{page.types_yaml_link}}

 node_templates:
       example_web_server
           type: cloudify.types.web_server
           interfaces:
               cloudify.interfaces.lifecycle:
                   - start:
                       mapping: scripts/start.rb
                       properties:
                           process:
                               command_prefix: /opt/ruby/bin/ruby
 {%endhighlight%}

 This will execute `start.rb` with the ruby binary in `/opt/ruby/bin/ruby`

-Another use case for this would be to run powershell script for example on windows, this can be achieved like this:
+Another use case for this would be to run a powershell script on windows.
+This can be achieved like this:

 `blueprint.yaml`
 {% highlight yaml %}